 What I’ve tried to do in this article is describe French dining traditions behind a multi course meal that French families enjoy for special occasions in the most general and broadest sense.

-Now before we dive into the details, let’s first establish what a full course meal is in general.
+Now before we dive into the details, let’s first establish what a full course meal is.

 What is a full course meal?

 A full course meal or multi course meal is a meal with multiple courses served sequentially one after the other.
 Each seperate dish is it’s own course.
 After each course is finished, the next course is served.